stonezhong/mordor/README.md

 * Start and stop your python application on the fleet
 * Update your python application on the fleet.

-# config #
+# config
 You need to have a local config file placed in `~/.mordor/config.json`.
 Here is an example:
 ```
 {
     "hosts": {
         "localhost": {
-            "ssh_host": "localhost",
+            "ssh_host"  : "localhost",
-            "home_dir": "/Users/shizhong/mordor",
+            "home_dir"  : "/Users/shizhong/mordor",
-            "virtualenv": "/usr/local/bin/virtualenv"
+            "virtualenv": "/usr/local/bin/virtualenv",
+            "python3"   : "/usr/local/bin/python3"
         },
         "mylinux": {
-            "ssh_host": "mylinux",
+            "ssh_host"  : "mylinux",
-            "home_dir": "/home/SHIZHONG/mordor",
+            "home_dir"  : "/home/SHIZHONG/mordor",
-            "virtualenv": "/usr/bin/virtualenv"
+            "virtualenv": "/usr/bin/virtualenv",
+            "python3"   : "/usr/bin/python3"
         }
     },
     "applications": {
         "sample": {
             "home_dir"    : "/Users/shizhong/projects/sample",
             "deploy_to"   : [ "mylinux", "localhost" ],
+            "use_python3" : true,
-            "config": {
+            "config"      : {
-                "config": "convert",
+                "config"         : "convert",
                 "oci_api_key.pem": "copy"
             }
         }
     }
 }
 ```

-It means:
-* You have a host called localhost
-    * Mordor home directory is `/Users/shizhong/mordor`
-    * virtualenv command is at `/usr/local/bin/virtualenv` (it is a macbook)
-    * `ssh_host` field tells the hostname you use in ssh, you can config it in `~/.ssh/config`
-* You have a host called mylinux
+## Host Config

+* In "hosts", key is host name, value is host config

+### ssh_host
+You should be able to ssh to the target host using their ssh_host attribute as host name without entering password.
+You may need to use `ssh-add` command and config your `~/.ssh/config`

+### home_dir
-    * Mordor home directory is `/Users/SHIZHONG/mordor`
+This specify the home directory for mordor.
-    * virtualenv command is at `/usr/bin/virtualenv` (it is a Oracle Linux)
-    * `ssh_host` field tells the hostname you use in ssh, you can config it in `~/.ssh/config`
-* You have an application called `sample`
-    * Your application code is at `/Users/shizhong/projects/sample` on your machine
-    * This application will be deployed to `mylinux` and `localhost` (2 machines)
-    * config file `~/.mordor/config/sample/config` will be copied to target machine at `configs/sample/config`
-        * You can use variable in this file, variable will be replaced
-    * config file `~/.mordor/config/sample/oci_api_key.pem` will be coped to target machine at `configs/sample/oci_api_key.pem`

-# Host overview #
+### virtualenv
+This specify the full path for virtualenv command

+### python3
-You need to config ssh so you do not need to enter password when you ssh to host on your fleet.
+This specify the full path for python3.
+You do not need to have this attribute if you do not plan to use python3.

+## Application configs

+* In applications. key is application name, value is application config

+### home_dir
+This specify where is the application's home directory.

+### deploy_to
+This is an array, tells list of host the application will deploy to.

+### use_python3
+If true, then this application uses python3.
+Default is false

+# Host
+Before a host become usable for mordor, you need to
+* Add host config to your `~/.mordor/config.json`
+* Run `mordor -a init_host --host_name <hostname>` to initialize your host

-## Before initialization ##
+## Before initialization
 On host of your fleet,
 * You need to make sure python 2.x is installed.
 For most of the Linux dist and mac, this is true.
+* If you need to deploy application that uses python3 on this host, you need to install python3
+  * And set python3 in host config
 * You need to install virtualenv and pip.
 * You need to add entry in hosts sections for every machine you managed.

-## Initialization ##
+## Initialization
 Run `mordor.py -a init_host --host_name <hostname>` to initialize your host.
 The host only need to be initialized once normally.
 Here is a layout of your host directory structure:
 ```